 While it may not be exciting reading, you need to get familiar with the details of your health insurance plans.
 There may be a couple of decisions you should make now, while you have time to think them through, rather than having to make them at the last minute.

 Understanding your financial responsibility is critical to being a better healthcare consumer.

 If you have a minor injury or are feeling a little sick, do you go to the doctor?
 The answer is probably no, as most of us take care of minor things at home unless they just don’t seem to be getting any better.

-Here’s a good resource for advice on when to see a doctor or seek emergency care.
+But when you have symptoms of a potentially serious illness or injury, I hope you don’t hesitate to obtain care quickly.
+Here’s a good resource for deciding when to see a doctor or seek emergency care.

-With a consumer directed healthcare (CDH) account, participants use funds that are set aside specifically for out-of-pocket healthcare expenses.
+With a tax-advantaged, consumer-directed healthcare (CDH) account, participants use funds expressly set aside to cover out-of-pocket healthcare expenses.
 CDH accounts include Flexible Spending Accounts (FSAs), Health Reimbursement Arrangements (HRAs), and Health Savings Accounts (HSAs).

 Except for HRAs, which are funded solely by your employer, these accounts contain money deducted from your payroll before taxes were calculated.
 That saves the average person 30-40% in taxes on the amount set aside.
 You can use the funds to pay for a wide range of qualified healthcare expenses not covered by insurance.

 You might be surprised by the expenses eligible for these accounts.
 In addition to most charges related to routine and emergency medical care, dental care, vision care, and prescription costs, you can also use the accounts for acupuncture services, smoking cessation programs, menstrual care supplies, over-the-counter medications, and much more.
 See IRS publication 502 for a complete list of qualified expenses.